AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     ```
     Several of the available options should now be at least cursorily familiar.
 We see the `ecdsa-sha2-nistp256` algorithm that we'd like to avoid from now on, along with the `ssh-ed25519` and `ssh-ed25519-cert-v01@openssh.com` algorithms that use the Ed25519 cryptosystem, which we like.
     > :beginner: The differences between the `ssh-ed25519` and `ssh-ed25519-cert-v01@openssh.com` values relate to the use of SSH certificates instead of plain SSH keys.
 In this introductory lab, we won't be using SSH certificates at all, but you can learn more about the distinction in the [SSH certificates versus SSH keys](#ssh-certificates-versus-ssh-keys) discussion.
-1. Finally, make a connection to your SSH server using the `ssh-ed25519` host key algorithm by specifying `-o HostKeyAlgorithms=ssh-ed25519` as part of the `ssh` client invocation:
+1. Finally, make a connection to your SSH server using the `ssh-ed25519` host key algorithm by specifying `-o HostKeyAlgorithms ssh-ed25519` as part of the `ssh` client invocation:
     ```sh
-    ssh -o "HostKeyAlgorithms=ssh-ed25519" 172.16.1.11
+    ssh -o "HostKeyAlgorithms ssh-ed25519" 172.16.1.11
     ```
+    > :beginner: SSH configuration options can include an equals sign (`=`) between the configuration directive's name and its value.
+For example, `-o HostKeyAlgorithms=ssh-ed25519` is equivalent to `-o "HostKeyAlgorithms ssh-ed25519"`.
+In this guide, the latter (space-separated) style is used as it matches exactly the syntax used in the SSH configuration files themselves.
     Having erased any existing host keys for this servers, you will once again be prompted to continue connecting to the server or not.
 This time, however, notice that the server's Ed25519 public host key fingerprint is presented to you, not its ECDSA public host key fingerprint.
 1. Abort the connection by typing `no` and pressing the `Return` or `Enter` key.
 1. Connect to the SSH server again, but this time ask for level 2 debugging output:
     ```sh
-    ssh -o "HostKeyAlgorithms=ssh-ed25519" -vv 172.16.1.11
+    ssh -o "HostKeyAlgorithms ssh-ed25519" -vv 172.16.1.11
     ```
 1. Find the client's `KEXINIT proposal` again, and notice that this time the `host key algorithms` line contains one and only one option.
 The output will include a snippet like this:
     ```